masc-ucsc/docs/docs/pyrope/08-memories.md

 # Memories

 A significant effort of hardware design revolves around memories.
-Unlike Von Neumann models, the memories must be explicitly managed.
+Unlike Von Neumann models, memories must be explicitly managed.
 Some list of concerns when designing memories in ASIC/FPGAs:

 * Reads and Writes may have different number of cycles to take effect
 * Reset does not initialize memory contents
-* There may not be forwarding if a read and a write happen in the same cycle
+* There may not be data forwarding if a read and a write happen in the same cycle
 * ASIC memories come from memory compilers that require custom setup pins and connections
 * FPGA memories tend to have their own set of constraints too
 * Logic around memories like BIST has to be added before fabrication